MUHBA Plaça del Rei – Barcelona City History Museum

 Barcelona, views of the exterior and courtyard of Casa Padellàs, a house dating to the 15th century and moved to the Gothic Quarter in 1930, now part of the MUHBA Plaça del Rei; photos © Inexhibit

-MUHBA Plaça del Rei; built in the 14th century, the Saló del Tinell is a grand hall once part of the Great Royal Palace, which housed the Royal Court of Catalonia and the seat of the Inquisition; photo courtesy of Barcelona Film Commission
+MUHBA Plaça del Rei; built in the 14th century, the Saló del Tinell is a grand hall once part of the Great Royal Palace, which housed the Royal Court of Catalonia and the seat of the Inquisition; photo Ajuntament Barcelona (CC BY-NC-ND 2.0).

 Cover image: view of Plaça del Rei and the MUHBA, photo © Inexhibit